minprog/programming-v/info/10 Syllabus.md

 from the assistants.
 Remarkable effort and upward trending do not go unnoticed.

-## Technical Requirements

-Since one of the goals of this course is to become familiar with programming, you will need to install and use the Python programming language and the interpreter IDLE.
-Please see the [Software section](/resources/software) for information and instructions on downloading the required software.

-Most lectures involve programming demonstrations, and the code involved will generally be posted twice: once as a handout in PDF format, and again as a code file in `.py` (Python) format.
-Additionally, many problem sets have accompanying code required for completing the assignment, and these are posted as `.py` (Python) files.
-If you do not have the software installed, you will not be able to properly open and use these files.

 ## Books

 There is no course textbook; much of the reading will come from online